chyves/chyves/README.md

 <img src="https://github.com/chyves/chyves-media/raw/master/chyves-logo-v1-medium.png" alt="chyves logo version 1" width="449" height="439" align="right">

-chyves is a `bhyve` front end manager. chyves is a direct code descendent of `iohyve` and a complete code rewrite was started in April 2016.
+chyves is a `bhyve` command line front end manager, making it simple to manage guest resources and properties.

-The goal of this project is to provide a bhyve front end tool that is easy to use, develop for, and debug. `chyves` is developed for an out of the box experience suited for the most basic of users.
-However power users will find just as much utility with features such as true ZFS clones, PCI passthrough, rapid deployment, disk images, and snapshot reverted states on boot/reboot.
+The goal of this project is to provide a `bhyve` front end tool that is easy to use, develop for, and debug. `chyves` is developed for an out of the box experience suited for the freshest of bhyve users.
+However bhyve veterans will find just as much utility with features such as true ZFS clones, PCI passthrough, rapid deployment, disk images, and snapshot reverted states on boot/reboot.
 Many features are targeted for large VM fleets where multiple or all guests can be specified, such as `chyves gst1,gst2,gst3 start`, `chyves all stop`, and `chyves GoldMasterVM clone devel,production01,production02`.

 `chyves` utilizes FreeBSD’s `bhyve` hypervisor to start and manage type 2 virtualized guests and their resources. `bhyve`'s primary interface to guests is through a serial interface.
 However with the release of FreeBSD version 11 came UEFI GOP support.
 This allows for a VNC console to be used to manage UEFI guests.